thegetty/quire-docs/content/docs-v1/key-changes.md

 ## CLI Commands

-Rather than running `quire install` to install Quire’s dependencies when you clone a project and preview it for the first time, you now need to run `npm run dev`.
+Rather than running `quire install` to install Quire’s dependencies when you clone a project and preview it for the first time, you now need to run `npm install`.

 Before running `quire epub` or `quire pdf` you must first run `quire build` to create the site files that are needed to build the PDF and EPUB.
 You no longer need to run `quire site` since this is esentially the same action as `quire build`.